September 12th, 2014

 Hanging bird houses - If you choose to hang a bird house, you must know that this is not the best option.
 However, wrens are one of the few species that will build a nest inside of a hanging bird house.

 Pole mount - Pole mounted bird houses look great in you backyard.
-Martin houses (apartments) are a popular choice, and must be high in the air (10-20' ft) giving the martin a view of any near-by body of water.
+Martin houses (apartments) are a popular choice, and must be high in the air (10-20' ft) giving the martin a view of any near-by bodies of water.

 Bird House Location